UKHomeOffice/application-container-platform/docs/how-to-docs/production.md

 * And then search for your name in the drop-down
 * And then click `create a new kubernetes user token for this user`
 * Add the user as read-only
-* Escalate priveledges to two hours, you'll need to do this everytime you are on.
+* Escalate privileges to two hours, you'll need to do this everytime you are on.
 If you're not an administrator then you'll have to ask your admin

 ### Add the user token to your kube file <a name="add-token"></a>